 Put yourself in the shoes of a potential tenant and think about how the unit smells.
 If a previous occupant was a smoker or owned pets, chances are that there will be some unpleasant lingering odours that you need to address.
 Scented candles only cover up bad odours, so clean thoroughly and use artificial scents sparingly.

 If you find that the odours that are still lingering after some surface-level cleaning, I recommend renting a carpet cleaner to get any lingering scents out of the floors.
 If the unit has curtains, you may even want to have them professionally cleaned to remove any odours that have soaked into the fabric.

 A fresh coat of paint on the walls can also go a long way towards the place smelling fresh and clean.
 Even if an entire coat isn’t necessary, an old realtor’s trick is to paint a bit of the wall near the main entrance—it provides a quick boost when potential tenants walk in and makes them realize that they’re walking into a rejuvenated and welcoming space.

-Staging a home is something that gets easier and easier with time for most rental property owners.
+Staging rental properties is something that gets easier and easier with time for most rental property investors.
 It’s an investment of time and money, but it’s one that will quickly pay dividends.
 Your unit will be far more appealing to potential renters, giving you access to a deeper tenant pool who are attracted to your unit—which is, after all your efforts, clearly in top condition.